tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/stripe.rst

 `Stripe <https://stripe.com/>`_ is a United States-based online payment solution provider, allowing businesses to accept **credit cards** and other payment methods.

-Link your Stripe Account with Odoo
+Link your Stripe Account with CoquiAPPs
 ==================================

 .. seealso::